Croix Boys Guided Adventures

 Ice Fishing Paradise on the St. Croix River

 Get ready for the ultimate ice fishing getaway on the St. Croix River with our 21' Ice Castle sleeper rental.
-This isn't your grandpa's ice shack - we're talking a fully-loaded mobile fishing condo that'll keep you warm, comfy, and on the fish all day and night.
-Whether you're a seasoned pro or just dipping your toe into the ice fishing world, this setup has everything you need for an epic winter adventure.
+This ain't your grandpa's ice shack – we're talking a mobile winter fishing palace that'll keep you warm, comfy, and on the fish.
+Perfect for a crew of up to four anglers, this rig is decked out with all the creature comforts you need for a killer day (or night) on the ice.

 What to Expect on the Water